 This appendix discusses the structure of SDI-12 commands and the process of querying SDI-12 sensors.
-For more detailed information, refer to version 1.4 of the SDI-12 protocol, available at www.sdi-12.org.
+For more detailed information, refer to version 1.4 of the SDI-12 protocol, available at www.sdi-12.org $\Box$ .

-For additional information, refer to the SDI-12 Sensors | Transparent Mode and SDI-12 Sensors | Watch or Sniffer Mode videos.
+For additional information, refer to the SDI-12 Sensors | Transparent Mode and SDI-12 Sensors | Watch or Sniffer Mode videos and the SDI-12 Sensors Troubleshooting Tips application note.

-D.2 SDI-12 Command Basics
+D.1 SDI-12 command basics